LAB02-Research/HASS.Agent.AutoImport/README.md

 # HASS.Agent AutoImport

-This small console application will automatically import all .lnk and .url (shortcut) files in a directory and create commands and/or sensors for them in [HASS.Agent](https://github.com/LAB02-Research/HASS.Agent).
+HASS.Agent AutoImport is a tiny console application that will automatically import all .lnk and .url (shortcut) files in a directory and create commands and/or sensors for them in [HASS.Agent](https://github.com/LAB02-Research/HASS.Agent).

-Use this to easily have all your games or applications added as buttons to [Home Assistant](https://www.home-assistant.io).
+Originally developed to easily import all Steam games, you can use this to import games and applications from anywhere and have them added as buttons to [Home Assistant](https://www.home-assistant.io).
+Set it to monitor your desktop, and all new installed application will show up in HA!

+Go full circle by having Home Assistant run the importer for you, by creating a `CustomCommand` in HASS.Agent.
+Use the startup arguments from the list below to finetune the process.
+It'll remember which shortcuts have already been added, so running the tool periodically on the same folder is no problem.

 Click [here](https://github.com/LAB02-Research/HASS.Agent.AutoImport/releases/latest/download/HASS.Agent.AutoImport.zip) to download the latest release.